 There is some bad news however.
 Just like the front facing camera, in low light conditions the back cameras gets defeated .
 All the images start to get all grainy and noisy.
 None of the bells and whistles that we’ve discussed were functioning.

 Now, lets get to know the dual camera better.
 If you’re a fan of dual cameras; you aren’t going to get anything better than this one at a price range under $300 price range.
 The f/2.6 aperture telephoto lens works best as an optical zoom lens in day light but not so much in low light.
 It would rather just work as a digital zoom in dark environments.

 In the manual mode you can adjust everything to your liking.
 You’re going to get 30 fps video recording in the 4K settings, 30 fps on 1080p settings and 120 fps on 720p settings.

 The portrait mode offers live preview just like iPhones.
 Although not as accurate, the feature is still a welcomed addition to the camera.
 The portrait mode only utilizes the telephoto lens and works amazingly well in day light conditions.
-According to the UI specifications the object has to be within 2 meters away from the camera it has a mediocre performance for objects even for objects that are even farther away.
+According to the UI specifications the object has to be within 2 meters away from the camera it has a mediocre performance even for objects that are farther away.